ncarchedi/pennywise-app/architecture.md

 }
 ```

-Let's usee this to share context for now: https://stackoverflow.com/questions/51187582/how-should-the-new-context-api-work-with-react-native-navigator.
+Let's use this to share context for now: https://stackoverflow.com/questions/51187582/how-should-the-new-context-api-work-with-react-native-navigator.